 The Academy has embraced the Government’s additional PE and Sports funding over the last few years.
 It has given us the opportunity to provide our children with the chance to experience a wide range of new sports (even Quidditch!), as well as enhancing their understanding of more familiar sports.
-Some of the clubs offered include football, hockey, netball, dodgeball and rounders.
+Some of the clubs offered include football, hockey, netball, dodgeball, dance, quidditch and rounders.

 We have built upon the existing good practice in PE at Rooks Nest Academy and helped to develop both the staff’s teaching of sport skills and the children’s experience of different sports/activities.
-Along with staff-led clubs, we have developed links with local sports companies and clubs over the last few years providing specialist gymnastics, dance, rugby and football clubs taking place after school and intend to do so again next year.
-These clubs adhered to government and school rules around Covid-19 last year and will do so again if required this coming academic year.
-The dance club will be run by Northern Light Dance and has proved successful in the last three years, whilst experienced coaches lead the very popular football club from Frickley Athletic FC, which is now entering our 4th year of a successful partnership.
+Along with staff-led clubs, we have developed links with local sports companies and clubs over the last few years, providing specialist gymnastics, dance, rugby and football clubs taking place after school and intend to do so again next year.
+The dance club will be run by Northern Light Dance and has proved successful in the last four years.
+Experienced coaches lead the very popular football club from Frickley Athletic FC, which is now entering our 5th year of a successful partnership.
 These clubs have helped us to achieve better results at Outwood competitions.
 Elite Kids Coaching will be running clubs on both Thursday lunchtimes and after school, providing more opportunities for our children to be active.

-A large proportion of our sports funding last year was put towards buying every child and adult at school a skipping rope.
+A large proportion of our sports funding two years ago was put towards buying every child and adult at school a skipping rope.
 This skipping rope will stay with the child throughout their school life and be used during ‘daily skip’ (similar to daily mile).
 This was designed as a way of keeping up Covid-19 guidelines as well as encouraging children to become more active post lockdowns and has proved very successful.
 Last year we held two skipping days ‘Wow days’ where ‘Dan the Skipping Man Ltd’ came into the Academy and worked with all the children, teaching them new skipping tricks and skills.
 This re-energised the skipping initiative and re-enthused the children’s attitudes towards the daily skip.
-The children (and some staff!) regularly partaking in the daily skip and children also taking their skipping ropes out at break/lunchtimes, supporting both physical and mental health.
+The children (and some staff!) regularly partake in the daily skip and children also take their skipping ropes out at break/lunchtimes, supporting both physical and mental health.
 We will be putting some money this year towards replacing some broken/lost skipping ropes.

 As well as using the ‘daily skip’ to encourage children to increase their activity levels during/post Covid-19, we supported our children’s health and well-being through a number of other methods.
-We provided PE interventions (through ACES) to aid children in achieving their full potential in PE (more on this below) and provided regular PE support for parents during lockdown through our school website and class pages.
+We provided PE interventions (through Elitesports coaching) to aid children in achieving their full potential in PE (more on this below), especially targeting those who fell behind in PE due to Covid-19.
 A number of teachers continued supporting active learning through brain breaks during lessons, which has been proven to result in a higher level of engagement from children.
-We also purchased bikes for afterschool club to support children staying in school longer with their balance and fitness, as well as investing in ‘balanceability’ for our foundation stage children to provide our children with the best possible start in their physical development.
+We also purchased bikes for afterschool club to support children staying in school longer with their balance and fitness, as well as investing in ‘Balanceability’ for our foundation stage children and year two to provide our children with the best possible start in their physical development.

-Last year our school maintained ‘Gold’ again (for the forth year) on the well-recognised ‘School Games mark’ award.
+Last year our school maintained ‘Gold’ again (for the forth year) on the well-recognised ‘School Games Mark’ award.
 This award is not easy to achieve and demonstrates just how far Rooks Nest Academy’s PE curriculum and the teaching of PE has come over the last few years.
 It is a massive credit to all our staff and children, who have made achieving this award possible.

-This year, our primary sports funding will be spent on three main areas.
-A proportion of the budget will again be spent on Outdoor learning next year, as we look to continue developing the cross-curricular nature of our school with active lessons outdoors based on topics that year groups are learning.
+This year, our Primary Sports Funding will be spent on two main areas.
+A proportion of the budget will again be spent on outdoor learning next year, as we look to continue developing the cross-curricular nature of our school with active lessons outdoors based on topics that year groups are learning.
 We will also continue building our own staff knowledge of outdoor learning with support from Elite Sports Forest School teachers.
-Secondly, a large section of the budget will be spent on ACES, as we will be having them in school for a whole day again next year, whilst they will also be running a club after school.
-Staff will take turns working with experienced ACES staff to support and develop their own PE skills where needed.
-Rook’s Nest staff will be teaching new sports during these sessions such as Lacrosse, curling and Tchoukball among others.
-The advice and support provided by ACES staff when required will prove invaluable when adding these new sports to our PE curriculum.
+Secondly, a large section of the budget will be spent on Elite Kids coaching, as we will be having them in school Thursday afternoons from 12 until 4 to run a lunchtime club, four intervention sessions (Foundation stage, KS1, LKS2 and UKS2) and an after-school club.
+New and unfamiliar sports will be provided during these clubs (along with more common sports) such as quidditch, lacrosse, curling and tchoukball among others.
+The advice and support provided by Elite kids coaching staff (Liz) when required will prove invaluable when adding these new sports to our PE curriculum.
 Liz and I will also be able support staff when teaching these new/unfamiliar sports to an exceptional standard over the coming years.
-ACES staff will mainly be working with targeted children this year to improve their PE and self-health awareness, these children will be highlighted on each class teachers PE assessment grid.
+Liz will mainly be working with targeted children this year to improve their PE and self-health awareness, these children will be highlighted on each class teachers PE assessment grid.
 The interventions proved very successful last year for a number of our children.
 The rest of our budget this year will be spent on contributing to the cost of ACES to run the Outwood Together competitions, paying for travel to competitions and supporting the progression of the Academy to an age 2 to 11 curriculum, through teaching and equipment where applicable.

 This year the Academy will strive to continue to build on the successes of the past few years, whilst incorporating new activities and sports.
 We hope the recent progress made in Outwood competitions over the last few years continues to improve, whether competitions are held face to face or socially distanced, through the dedication and experience of coaches and teachers throughout the day.

 Furthermore, this year we aim to continue to educate the children in the importance of outdoor education and develop self-awareness, confidence and self-esteem through working together actively outdoors.
 We also help to build collaborative-working and communication skills and develop a lifelong love of the outdoors through outdoor education.
-At Rooks Nest Academy we are determined to ensure that children continue to have the best possible physical education and have the opportunity to maintain/regain a healthy lifestyle post Covid-19.
+At Rooks Nest Academy we are determined to ensure that children continue to have the best possible physical education and can maintain/regain a healthy lifestyle.